0xPARC/0xparc-intro-book/src/oram.typ

 probability. ]

 ] <clm:bucketsize>
-#block[
-#emph[Proof.]
-We will give a heuristic outline of a proof.
+#proof[
-The full argument uses results from
+The full proof uses results from
 #cite("https://en.wikipedia.org/wiki/Queueing_theory", "queueing theory"),
 in particular
 #cite("https://en.wikipedia.org/wiki/Burke%27s_theorem", "Burke's theorem").
+We will give a heuristic argument that doesn't require any specialized knowledge.

-- The root bucket (level $0$ of the ORAM tree) receives exactly $1$ incoming block with every access, but we get to evict the root bucket twice upon every access, and thus whatever enters the root gets evicted immediately.
+- The root bucket (level $0$ of the ORAM tree) receives exactly $1$ incoming block with every access, and it is evicted on every access, so the root bucket always ends up empty.

-- Now consider a bucket at level $1$ of the ORAM tree.
-On average, one out of every two accesses, a block will enqueue in the bucket.
-With probability $1$, the bucket will be chosen for eviction.
-If the bucket is chosen for eviction, a block gets to dequeue from this bucket.
+- There are $N$ leaf buckets, and $N$ blocks are assigned to them at random.
+  We leave it as an exercise to check that the probability that more than $(log N)^2$ blocks are assigned to any one leaf is negligible than $N$
+  (in other words: decays faster than $N^k$, for every $k$).

-- Similarly, consider a bucket at level $2$ of the ORAM tree.
-On average, one out of every four accesses, a block will enqueue in the bucket.
-With probability $1 / 2$, the bucket will be chosen for eviction.
+- Now consider a bucket, neither root nor leaf, at level $i gt.eq 1$ of the ORAM tree.

-- In general, at level $i > 1$ of the
-  ORAM tree, a block will enqueue on one out of every $2^i$ accesses, and with probability $1 / 2^(i - 1)$, the bucket is chosen for eviction.
+  A block will enqueue on one out of every $2^i$ accesses, and with probability $1 / 2^(i - 1)$, the bucket is chosen for eviction.

-Now we see a useful pattern: for every non-leaf and non-root level of the tree, with every ORAM access, the dequeue probability is twice as large as the enqueue probability.
+So for every non-leaf and non-root level of the tree, with every ORAM access, the dequeue probability is twice as large as the enqueue probability.
 This situation is well-known in queueing theory as the